-- 129. Entities other than the addressees may be entitled to act before the Court of Justice for the annulment of the EDPB binding decision if the decision is of direct and individual concern to them. - 130.
+- 128. Entities other than the addressees may be entitled to act before the Court of Justice for the annulment of the EDPB binding decision if the decision is of direct and individual concern to them, under the conditions set in Article 263 TFEU134. - 129.
 Recital (143) explicitly mentions that controllers, processors, or complainants may be directly and individually concerned by an EDPB binding decision.
-These requirements are, however, interpreted restrictively by the Court of Justice and therefore a case-by-case analysis is necessary. - 131.
-The action for annulment by a controller, processor or complainant, needs to be brought within two months of the publication of the EDPB binding decision on the website of the Board.
-As indicated earlier, the publication of the EDPB's decision on its website occurs without delay after the final national decision is notified to the controller, processor and/or data subject. - 132.
-Since the national decision needs to attach the EDPB decision, the person who receives notification of the national decision will at the same time receive the Article 65(1)(a) decision.
-However, this does not amount to "notification" of the EDPB decision in the sense of the Treaties as interpreted by the CJEU.
-Additionally, according to Article 263 TFEU and the CJEU case law, the criterion of the day on which a measure comes to the knowledge of the applicant is a subsidiary one, i.e. it is only relevant where the act is neither published nor notified to the applicant.
-Consequently, the two-month period starts when the decision is published on the website of the Board. - 133.
-Without prejudice to this right under Article 263 TFEU, each natural or legal person also has an effective judicial remedy before the competent national court against those final decisions taken by supervisory authorities, which produces legal effects concerning that person.
+These requirements are, however, interpreted restrictively by the Court of Justice and therefore a case-by-case analysis is necessary135. - 130.
+Without prejudice to the right under Article 263 TFEU, each natural or legal person also has an effective judicial remedy before the competent national court against those final decisions taken by supervisory authorities, which produces legal effects concerning that person136.
 This right has to be exercised in accordance to the applicable national legislation.
-Article 78(4) GDPR specifies that where proceedings are brought against a decision of a supervisory authority which was preceded by an opinion or decision of the Board in the consistency mechanism, the supervisory authority shall forward that opinion or decision to the court. - 134.
+Article 78(4) GDPR specifies that where proceedings are brought against a decision of a supervisory authority which was preceded by an opinion or decision of the Board in the consistency mechanism, the supervisory authority shall forward that opinion or decision to the court. - 131.
 Where a decision of a supervisory authority implementing an Article 65 GDPR decision of the EDPB is challenged before a national court and the validity of the decision of the EDPB is at issue, the national court does not have the power to declare the EDPB's Article 65 GDPR decision invalid.
-Where it
+Where it considers the decision invalid, it must refer the question of validity to the Court of Justice in accordance with Article 267 TFEU137. - 132.
+However, a national court may not refer a question on the validity of a decision of the EDPB when the requesting natural or legal person was under the legal conditions to bring an action for annulment of that decision before the CJEU (in particular if it was directly and individually concerned), but had not done so within the two-month period laid down in Article 263 TFEU.
+Therefore, when the directly and individually concerned persons decide to not bring an action for annulment of the EDPB binding decision, this will prevent them from challenging the validity of the EDPB binding decision in front of national courts.

-See also the Opinion of Advocate General Bobek in Facebook Ireland Limited, C-645/19, ECLI:EU:C:2021:5, footnote 52.
+135 See also the Opinion of Advocate General Bobek in Facebook Ireland Limited, C-645/19, ECLI:EU:C:2021:5, footnote 52 and Order of the General Court of 7 December 2022, WhatsApp Ireland Ltd, T-709/21, ECLI:EU:T:2022:783 in particular at paragraphs 33 and following.